Mid-Career Research Fellowship

 3. Complete the Applicant Information form in the Portal.

-4. Upload the following materials as 3 separate PDF or Word files:
+4. Upload the following materials as 3 separate PDF files:

 a.
 Curriculum Vitae not to exceed 2 pages that includes:

 * Record of applicant's education, including the dates when degrees were awarded;

 * List of applicant's service to the department, university, and scholarly field;

 * List of applicant's publications, including page numbers for journal articles and book chapters; and

 b.
 Project Description not to exceed six double-spaced pages, with one-inch margins and twelve-point type.
 Endnotes are included in the page limitations.
 Explain the goals, methods and significance of the project and its contribution to the pertinent discipline and to the humanities generally.
 Place the work in your overall research trajectory.
 Include a work plan of what will be accomplished during the fellowship period, what will be accomplished after the fellowship period, and your plans for external funding applications.
 Include information on when you plan to apply for promotion to Full Professor and explain how your research, teaching and service record make you an ideal candidate for promotion.

 c.
 One-page bibliography, single-spaced with a return space between each entry with one-inch margins and twelve-point type.